saramasarone/saramasarone/README.md

 - 🏩 I’m looking to collaborate on medical/health projects involing Graph Neural Networks

-- 📫 You can email me at smasarone@turing.ac.uk (preferred) or @ s.masarone@qmul.ac.uk.
+- 📫 You can email me at smasarone@turing.ac.uk (preferred) or at s.masarone@qmul.ac.uk.

 <!---